bab-sh/bab/README.md

 Write custom commands in YAML, execute them with bab.
 Just like Makefile but with more features and Zero dependencies. (soon)

+ITS PRE PRE ALPHA DO NOT USE IT FRFR

 ### TODOS
 - [x] Last commands executed history
 - [ ] Basic babfile schema